ateufel/hodl-the-coin/README.md

 # Hodl the Coin v1 #

-Blockain Game built for Steemit and Ardor.
+Blockain Game built for STEEM and Ardor.

 ## Technology
 * ESLint